 As a member of the Desert Futures Collective, I participated in a fascinating 4-day workshop held at Yale University in April 2022.
 You can find out more about the workshop and the work of the collective here.

-From March 18th through early June 2021, I hosting La Commune 2021, a virtual free school focused on the Paris Commune of 1871 in collaboration with UNIT/PITT Society for Art and Critical Awareness.
+From March 18th through early June 2021, I hosted La Commune 2021, a virtual free school focused on the Paris Commune of 1871 in collaboration with UNIT/PITT Society for Art and Critical Awareness.

-So excited to be headed to Virginia in April for the 7th Faculty Women of Color in the Academy National Conference.
+I travelled to Virginia in April 2019 for the 7th Faculty Women of Color in the Academy National Conference.
 While I’m in the area, I’ll be giving two presentations, one at the Department of History at the University of Virginia, the other at the Department of History at Virginia Tech.

 This year’s event went so well, and was written up here.